-The Company has a single mission: to support bold scientific research that has the greatest chance of clinical success in the improvement of treatments of childhood cancer.
-We know that the only way to cure childhood cancer is through science.
+The Company has a single mission: to cure kids' cancer.
+We know that the only way to cure childhood cancer is through medical research.
 To that end we select and fund researchers without geographical or institutional barriers.

 Childhood cancer claims the lives of more children in Australia than any other disease.
 Although 80% of children survive childhood cancer, two of the most common childhood cancers, neuroblastoma and brain tumours, still take half of the children they affect.